 Clipping a bird’s feathers can protect your bird and your home.
 Wing clipping is a nonpainful procedure that ensures the safety of your bird in its environment and keeps your bird from chewing holes in your doors and window frames.
 It limits your bird’s ability to fly, removing the risk of injury from flying into a ceiling fan, onto a hot stovetop, or into (or out) a window.

 Having your bird’s feathers professionally clipped helps ensure that the right feathers are removed without irritating the skin.
 Improperly clipped wings can cause your bird to pluck or chew its feathers.
 In addition, inexperienced wing clipping can result in a blood feather being accidentally trimmed, a situation that can become life-threatening.
 We can perform this procedure safely while preserving the aesthetic appearance of your bird.
-Please feel free to call us to discuss this option, as well as any concerns you might have, or to set up an appointment with Dr. Stachnik.
+Please feel free to call us to discuss this option, as well as any concerns you might have, or to set up an appointment with our exotic Doctors.

 Snakes can suffer from a variety of diseases, some of which can cause serious respiratory, gastrointestinal, and liver problems.
 They also commonly harbor internal and external parasites, including hookworms, roundworms, mites, and ticks.